A reality stranger than fiction

 Upon inspection of photos of the creatures, WeedWise Manager Sam Leininger was able to identify the blobs as being a cryptic species known as a Magnificent Bryozoans (Pectinatella magnifica).
 These bizarre creatures are also known as moss animals that grow into these strange blob-like gelatinous colonies.

-With so little known about these species, it is hard to determine proper control practices.
+With so little is known about these species, it is hard to determine proper control practices.
 More importantly, we should be asking whether we should control them at all.
-Although the bryozoans are strange and foreign, and may, in fact, be a new invader to our area, they may just as likely be a rare or poorly documented native species.
+Although the bryozoans are strange and foreign, and may in fact be a new invader to our area, they may just as likely be a rare or poorly documented native species.
 In fact, they may be a desirable native component in need of conservation and additional study.

 Because the jury is still out on these creatures, the WeedWise program recommended not removing the colonies, but also to avoid distributing them further.
 We suggested that the landowner be very careful to clean any material that may be exposed to the water in the pond and to avoid distributing the seed-like statoblasts.